flash62au/WiTcontroller/README.md

 - Remember SSIDs and manually entered passwords

 ### Command menu:
-- 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)
+- 0-9 keys = pressing these directly will do whatever has been configured in your ``config_buttons.h`` for them to do, or whatever is the default for that key  (see \# below)
 - \* = Menu:  The button press following the \* is the actual command:
   - 1 = Add loco.
      - Followed by the loco number, followed by \# to complete.  e.g. to select loco 99 you would press '\*199\#'